Search

 • If you have an advanced level matura exam in English language obtained in Hungary with a minimum grade of 45%.

-• If you have a GCSE (or IGCE) exam in English language with a minimum grade of 6 (or B).
+• If you have a GCSE (or IGCSE) exam in English language with a minimum grade of 6 (or B).

-• If you completed an internationally recognized preparatory programme (I.e.: INTO, Study Group, Kaplan, Navitas or the Preparatory Programme of Corvinus University) and the programme management certifies that your English language skill is at least a B2 level.
+• If you completed an internationally recognized preparatory programme (I.e.: INTO, Study Group, Kaplan, Navitas or Corvinus Preparatory Programme) and the programme management certifies that your English language skill is at least a B2 level.

 Entrance exams

-Stipendium Hungaricum and Diaspora scholarship applicants will have their entrance exams in April 2023 (first choice) and May 2023 (second choice).
+Stipendium Hungaricum and Diaspora scholarship applicants will have their entrance exams provisionally in April 2024.

-Self-funded applicants will have two exam periods, one in February 2023 and one in May 2023.
+Self-funded applicants will have two exam periods, one in February 2024 and one in May 2024.
 You may take part in either of these by submitting your application before the given deadline.
+The provisional deadline to submit all documents for the February exam period is mid-January and for the May exam period is end of April 2024.

-The passmark is decided by the Dean and the programme management based on the overall performance of all applicants and the available places on the given programme.
+The passmark is decided by the Dean and the programme management based on the overall performance of all applicants and the available places on the given progra

 Mathematics exam